HSI Cash Seizures for Forfeiture

 The verified claim and demand for court action will trigger a 90-day deadline for an Assistant United States Attorney (AUSA) in the civil asset forfeiture division of the appropriate jurisdiction to investigate the case and either return the money or file a complaint for forfeiture in federal court.

-Attorney for HSI Seizures and Forfeitures in Tampa, FL
+Attorney for HSI Forfeitures in Tampa, FL

 If your U.S. currency or other property was seized by a special agent with Homeland Security Investigations (HSI), then contact an experienced federal forfeiture attorney in Tampa, FL, at Sammis Law Firm.